-When first opened, ArcSyn will display a screen containing two options:
+When first opened, ArcSyn will display a screen containing three options:

-- Authorise: enter your name and authorisation code then click the central ENTER button
+- Authorise: enter your name and authorisation code then click the green ENTER button

 After purchasing an authorisation code from us, enter your name and code into the ArcSyn info window by copying and pasting or typing, then click enter.
 The name and code are both case-sensitive and you should include any spaces.
 If you have any difficulty, for instance due to your DAW / sequencer host application ‘stealing’ keypresses and not sending them to the plugin ("Reaper" steals the spacebar, for instance), then look for an option to "send all keyboard input to the plugin", or similar.
 If you still have problems, please contact us.